 Do understand your Supplement Facts

 Be sure to choose a prenatal vitamin that includes the following:

 - Folate: Whether you take folate or folic acid, this vitamin in particular is super important for prenatal health.
 See below.

 - Iron: Iron is crucial for making hemoglobin, the protein in red blood cells that carries oxygen.
 When iron levels are low, this increases risk for anemia.

 - Vitamin D: Vitamin D is important for proper immune function and bone growth.

 Note that when reviewing supplement facts, not all forms of a nutrient are the same.
 For example, vitamin D supplements come as either vitamin D2 or vitamin D3.
 Same goes for your sources of Omega-3’s and DHA.
 The main difference in understanding ingredients comes from where they are sourced and their bio availability - the degree and rate at which a vitamin is absorbed and can be used.
 Vitamins and minerals can interact in complex ways.
 For example, vitamin C and iron are “team players.”
 Similarly, vitamin D helps with the absorption of calcium.
 Other nutrients, such as zinc and iron, can act against each other.

 As the VP of Strategy at Premama Wellness and a mom myself, I understand how confusing the vitamin category can be if you aren’t well versed on the subject.
-Have questions?
+Have questions on how to choose a prenatal vitamin?
 We’re here to help.
 Visit us at premamawellness.com or @premamawellness.